The Typed Transformer: Intro and architecture

 And there you have it.
 We have laid out a well-typed implementation of the fundamental architecture for a transformer-based model.
 While relatively straightforward, this architecture is enough to learn highly sophisticated language modeling behavior at scale.
 To briefly recap:

-• The key to this contextual understanding is MHAttention.
-MHAttention uses learned projection matrices to extract relevant features from a sequence of query, key and value embeddings.
-Each projected query is then compared to all projected keys to determine the weight to allocate across projected values.
+uses learned projection matrices to extract relevant features from a sequence of query, key and value embeddings.
+Each projected query is then compared to all projected keys to determine the weight to allocate across projected values. - In

-• In SelfAttention, the query, key and value are all the same sequence so MHAttention learns how each part of the sequence influences the interpretation of other parts.
+learns how each part of the sequence influences the interpretation of other parts.
+FeedForward

-• On the decoder side, we use a stack of DecoderLayers to built up a contextual understanding of the decoder input sequence in the context of the encoder sequence.
+s to built up a contextual understanding of the decoder input sequence in the context of the encoder sequence. - In particular,

 Throughout, we focused on the careful use of types (especially variadic generics on our tensors) to reduce ambiguity and succinctly convey essential information about the contract fulfilled by each piece of functionality.